Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

   # Rarely set to false.
 Set to false if you get concurrent modification errors on timers for daily tax collections.
   use_async: 'true'

+  # The time that the town and nation bank accounts' balances are cached for, in seconds.
+  # Default of 600s is equal to ten minutes.
+Requires the server to be stopped and started if you want to change this.
+  # Cached balances are used for PlaceholderAPI placeholders, town and nation lists.
+  bank_account_cache_timeout: 600s

   # Prefix to apply to all town economy accounts.
   town_prefix: town-